s-hirano-ist/s-private-experimental/README.md

 ### Licenses of used libraries

-See `license.summary.txt` for summary of used licenses.
+See [library-license.txt](https://github.com/s-hirano-ist/s-private/blob/main/library-license.txt) for summary of used licenses.

 ## 🔒 Security